spdk/spdk/scripts/env_dpdk/README.md

 In rare cases there might be a need to apply a specific workaround for particular DPDK PCI API version.
 Then a patch should be added in `spdk_root/scripts/env_dpdk/<ver>` where ver is the matching DPDK version.
+Filename for any patch within that directory should start with first DPDK version that it applies to, only latest patch is used.

 ## Flow for adding support for new DPDK PCI API version